kanduvisla/blipr/TEST_REPORT.md

 - Other pages is not working
 - Page bank is pickable, even if it's not allowed or visible
 - Missing option to set BPM
+- Shift2 hides all steps, this is undesired because it's not helping when choosing the proper channel for editing.
+- Shift1+Shift2+Note to directly edit a single note